marfarma/rss-includes-pages/readme.txt

 = I just activated the plugin, why don't I see pages in my feed? =

 If you're using Feedburner you'll have to wait until your updated feed is picked up by Feedburner.
 This isn't immediate so give it a few hours.
+Also, WordPress caches feeds and doesn't rebuild it on the fly.

 = I just posted a page, why don't I see it in my feed? =

 If you're using Feedburner you'll have to wait until your updated feed is picked up by Feedburner.
 This isn't immediate so give it a few hours.
+Also, WordPress caches feeds and doesn't rebuild it on the fly.

 = Where are the settings? =